Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Asymptotics for Conditional Estimators

 \section{Asymptotics for Conditional Estimators}

-We now present asymptotic distribution theory that supports the methods proposed in the previous sections.
+We now present asymptotic distribution theory that supports the estimation method proposed in the previous sections.
 Such theory is complicated by the fact that model selection induces dependence between the previously i.i.d.\ observations.
 In Section \ref{sub:consistency} we first give a consistency result for naive unconditional estimates, which in particular justifies our plug-in likelihood method for the normal means problem.
-We then outline conditions under which the conditional MLE is consistent for the parameters of interest and derive its asymptotic distribution in a general exponential family setting.
-The conditional MLE takes many of its properties from the limiting distribution of the sufficient statistics.
-These are assumed to be asymptotically normal pre-selection and consequently, have a truncated normal distribution post-selection.
-In order to derive the asymptotic distribution of the conditional MLE we bound moments of the post-selection distribution of the data, which we accomplish via assumptions on the rate at which the probability of selecting a model decreases as the sample size grows.
-In Section \ref{sub:asymplasso} we adapt the theory to the lasso post-selection estimator.
-We remark that theory on the efficiency of conditional estimators can be found in \citet{routtenberg2015estimation} who define a Post-Selection Cramer-Rao bound and show that any estimator which achieves this bound is equivalent to the conditional MLE.
+We then outline conditions under which the conditional MLE is consistent for the parameters of interest in a general exponential family setting.
+In Section \ref{sub:asymplasso} we adapt the theory to the Lasso post-selection estimator.
+We remark that theory on the efficiency of conditional estimators can be found in \citet{Routenberg15}.
 Proofs for this section are deferred to the appendix.

-\subsection{Theory for Exponential Families}
+\subsection{Theory for exponential families}